adhamhshm/fitness-web-app/README.md

 ## About the App

 A web application for assisting in exercises and fitness activities.
+The API for the web is retrieved from [ExerciseDB](https://rapidapi.com/justin-WFnsXH_t6/api/exercisedb) via Rapid API.

 ![Web Homepage](screenshots/fitness-web-screenshot.png)